pettinen/librewolf/README.md

 ```
 make all
 ```
-To build librewolf, you can use:
+If you have a working build environment, you can build librewolf with:
 ```
 make librewolf
 ```
-this extracts the source, and then tries to `./mach build && ./mach package`.
+This extracts the source, and then tries to `./mach build && ./mach package`.